thirupathirao999/proper-loan-dev/skill_assigment/fastapi_mangodb.md

 ### Installing MongoDB:-
 Just go to [http://www.mongodb.org/downloads] and select your operating system out of Windows, Linux, Mac OS X and Solaris.
 A detailed explanation about the installation is provided
-### What is a Cluster,database, coolection in MongoDB
+### What is a Cluster,database, coolection in MongoDB:-
 1. Cluster:- A cluster is a group of MongoDB servers (or instances) that work together to store your data.
 2. Database:- A database is a container for collections.
 It's similar to a schema in SQL.
 3. collection:- A collection is a group of documents (records).